 B.F.
 Grant Wildlife Management Area is located near Eatonton with the majority of the property lying in Putnam County, and a small portion in Morgan County.
 This 11,40-acre property is owned by the University of Georgia, and has hunting opportunities for deer, turkey, small game, dove, and waterfowl.
-It is managed as a quality deer area and thus antlered deer that are harvested must have either a 15” outside spread or a 16” main beam.
+It is managed as a quality deer area and thus antlered deer that are harvested must have at least 4 points (1-inch or longer) on either antler or a minimum 15-inch outside antler spread are legal.
 The property was originally the Central Georgia Experiment Station, and started as a WMA under that name in 1965.
 The WMA was changed to B.F.
 Grant in 1973, named after Bishop Franklin Grant.
 Grant was a Professor of Forestry at the University of Georgia from 1929 to 1965.
 He was inducted into the Georgia Foresters Hall of Fame in 1969.

 B.F.
 Grant is synonymous with quality deer and in November of 1974 Thomas Cooper harvested the largest buck ever on Georgia public land, a 215 7/8" non-typical Boone & Crockett.
 This deer was also the largest killed in North America that year.